 Thirty years ago, e-commerce barely existed.
 Today, millions of businesses buy and sell products online.
-Businesses offering everything from wholesale clothing to auto parts find a way to sell products online.
-An e-commerce business faces different risks than a brick-and-mortar company and you need an insurance policy that’s designed to address those concerns.
+And e-commerce businesses face different risks from brick-and-mortar stores.
+You need a business insurance policy that’s designed to address your online concerns.

 An e-commerce business presents unique challenges that only e-commerce insurance can address.
 Two key areas that internet businesses should focus on include:

-- Data security: An online business likely keeps sensitive customer data and valuable business information on a secure database, but breaches are known to happen.
+- Data security: An online business is likely to keep sensitive customer data and valuable business information in a secure database, but breaches are known to happen — more and more happen every day.
 Risk management is essential to preventing a breach, but are you prepared if information is exposed?
 You could be held liable for each customer’s information.

-- Business interruption: You likely rely on other third-party providers to assist you with functions like shipping or internet service.
+- Business interruption: You probably rely on other third-party providers to assist you with functions like shipping or internet service.
 If they experience an issue that stops business on your end, a prolonged problem could lead to reduced profit.
-Business interruption insurance helps you recuperate any losses.
+Business interruption insurance helps you recuperate losses.

-It’s a good idea to speak to an independent agent about other forms of coverage which would be advantageous to your business:
+It’s a good idea to speak to your independent insurance agent about other forms of coverage that could help protect your business:

-- Transportation coverage: If you sell a product, you must ship it to your customer, but do you have a way of ensuring it’s covered during transportation?
-If your product is involved in a car accident or stolen, it causes delays.
-This insurance can provide compensation to your business if you lose money due to a shipping error.
+- Transportation coverage: If you sell a product, you need to ship it to your customers.
+But do you have a way of ensuring that it’s covered during transportation?

-- Contents coverage: If you manufacture your own product or have a warehouse, you likely need a comprehensive property coverage that also protects tools and machinery.
+- Contents coverage: If you manufacture your own products or have a warehouse, you are likely to need comprehensive property coverage that also protects inventory.

-- Workers compensation: Just because you operate online doesn’t mean you don’t need help.
+- Workers' compensation: Just because you operate online doesn’t mean you don’t need help.
 If an employee is injured while on the job, this coverage helps with medical expenses and possible lost income.
-Check your state laws.
-It may be required to operate.
+Check your state laws, it may be required.

-- Directors and officers insurance: Specifically made to deal with the liability of directors and officers of a business, this provides coverage if they make an operational mistake that causes a loss for your company.
+- Directors and officers insurance: Specifically made to deal with the liability of directors and officers of a business, this provides coverage if they make an operational mistake that leads to lawsuits against them.

 E-Commerce Liability Protection